PicoCreator/smol-dev-js/README.md

 Subsequently the [smol-ai/dev](https://github.com/smol-ai/developer/) project has shown that with only 8k context size and gpt4, we have slowly reached the stage where the output is starting to "just work"

-This project is subsequently a full rewrite of the original "English Compiler" project, along with reimagining the approach based lessons learnt from the original and `smol-ai/dev`
+This project is subsequently a full rewrite of the original `English Compiler` project, along with reimagining the approach based lessons learnt from the original and `smol-ai/dev`